Days of Magic, Nights of War: Plot summary

 This book introduces readers to new characters including Finnegan Hob, the would-be husband of Princess Boa, who is discovered by other characters in search of himself.
-Having persuaded him to give up his vendetta against the Abaratian dragons, whom he blames for his fianceé's death, the seekers travel to Efreet, where Candy is held prisoner by Christopher Carrion.
+Having persuaded him to give up his vendetta against the Abaratian dragons, whom he blames for his fiancée's death, the seekers travel to Efreet, where Candy is held prisoner by Christopher Carrion.
 They rescue Candy and at her request return her to the human world, where she intends to hide from the Abarat's perils.
 The two worlds meet in a dramatic climax, wherein it is revealed by the magician Kaspar Wolfswinkel that Princess Boa's soul is contained within Candy's body, having been placed there by the Fantomaya in obedience to the belief that Princess Boa, or her reincarnation, could halt the Abarat's progressive degradation and revitalize the Abarat as a whole.
 Christopher Carrion clashes with his grandmother Mater Motley, having learned that she had concealed Candy's dual nature from him, and is severely wounded in the process (whether he dies or not is unclear).

 Candy and most of the major characters return to the Abarat when it is withdrawn from the human world.
 There, Mater Motley assumes control of Gorgossium Island, where she executes all of Christopher Carrion's living supporters.
 The remains of Kaspar Wolfswinkel's six hats, the source of his power, are left in the human world.